ewang26/CS2620_2/notebook.md

 # Engineering Notebook

 ### 2/10/25
+- Instead of thinking in terms of packing message and return value, we should refer to them as packing client/server messages.
+This helps unify the interfaces of messages sent in either direction.

 - 🎉successful client server login🎉, protocol does actually work :D

 - When thinking about multithreading the client, realized we would want one thread for reading + one thread for writing.
 This implies that **return messages should be typed as well**, since we need to know what to do with the response.
 This is a change from the current design, where we currently assume the client knows how to pair requests with responses.